MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Friday 30<sup>th</sup>:
 Progress:
-- Technical check-in meeting with MA, PT, DCG, and DCD where a lot of early questions about the project were answered.
+- Technical check-in meeting with MA, TS, DCG, and DCD where a lot of early questions about the project were answered.

 To do:
 - MA to unbox the Morello board on Tuesday.
-- PT and MA to meet on Tuesday to give a more in-depth explanation on the work to be undertaken for the project.
+- TS and MA to meet on Tuesday to give a more in-depth explanation on the work to be undertaken for the project.

 ## October

 ### Tuesday 4<sup>th</sup>:
 Progress:
-- Meeting with MA and PT where a lot of the project background details were explained.
+- Meeting with MA and TS where a lot of the project background details were explained.
 - MA unboxed the PC which contained the Morello board.
 - MA connected relevant cables to power on the PC, along with a monitor, keyboard, and mouse.
 - MA powered on the PC and connected to the console via a debug USB cable connected to his laptop.